Crowded sheriff's race makes for well-attended candidate forum

 Should federal officials ever attempt to restrict firearm ownership in Kerr County, they may have a particularly rough time of it, if Saturday’s sheriff candidate forum is any indication.

-In response to multiple questions from the audience on the topic, all sheriff candidates who were there voiced support for the Second Amendment, with some going even further.
+In response to multiple questions from the audience on the topic, five of the six Kerr County sheriff candidates in attendance voiced support for the Second Amendment, with some going even further.

 Even so, one difference emerged: candidate Eli Garcia indicated that his opposition to a hypothetical attempt at gun confiscation by the federal government would involve him leaving office rather than violating his oath of office.
 As the current sheriff has noted when this issue has come up over the years, the Texas oath of public office is unusual in that it calls on the swearer to defend “laws of the United States” in addition to state law and the U.S. Constitution.